How to get vaccinated against COVID-19?

 - You are invited to indicate your wish to be vaccinated by contacting the COVID-19 Call Centre on 92.05.55.00 (open from 8 am to 8 pm, seven days a week) or register yourself though this website https://vaccination-covid19.gouv.mc/

-- Following this initial contact, you will be called back to arrange an appointment for vaccination at the National Vaccination Centre in the Grimaldi Forum (10 Av.
-Princesse Grace, 98000 Monaco) or at your home if you find it difficult to travel.
+- You will be called back to arrange an appointment for vaccination at the National Vaccination Centre at the Auditorium Rainier III (Bd Louis II, 98000 Monaco) or at your home if you find it difficult to travel.
 If you live in a care home, you will be given specific information there.

-It is not necessary to obtain a medical prescription.
-If you do not have a prescription from your preferred doctor, the vaccine will be administered following a pre-vaccination consultation at the National Vaccination Centre or at your home.
+It is not necessary to bring a medical prescription.
+The vaccine will be administered after a pre-vaccination medical consultation at the national vaccination centre or at your home.

 At the center, the process takes about thirty minutes: